NishPatelCodes/Machine-Learning-Projects/README.md

 Welcome to my first-ever ML project!!
-This project is a very basic implimentation of linear regression using only numpy.
+This projects are very basic implimentation of linear regression using only numpy.

 ## Learning
 I learnt the formulas and processes through Stanford's CS229 Course taught by andrew ng